Brian Skerry: National Geographic

-Skerry has been credited with more than 30 stories for National Geographic, including six on the front cover of the magazine.
+Skerry has been credited with more than 30 stories for National Geographic, including seven on the front cover of the magazine.
 The subjects of his stories have included species such as harp seals, squid, right whales, Leatherback sea turtles, bluefin tuna, dolphins and coral reefs.
 Other stories have featured locations such as the Southern Line Islands, Ireland, Marine reserves of New Zealand, the Phoenix Islands, Japan, the Mesoamerican Reef, and in his home state, the Gulf of Maine.